codesinger/shu/doc/shu-manual.md

 ctags on that file to build a new tags file, and then visit the tags file.
 *proj-dir* is the name of the directory in which the project file exists and in which the tags file is to be built.

+#### shu-tother ####
+[Command]
+ (Alias: tother)

+Visit a t.cpp file from the corresponding .cpp or .h file.
+If visiting a .c or .cpp file, invoke this function and you will be taken to the corresponding .t.cpp file.
+This function will use a project if one is active.
+Otherwise, it will assume that all files reside in the same directory.